dessant/web-archives/README.md

 ## Description

-Web Archives is a browser extension that enables you to find archived and cached versions of web pages, and comes with support for more than 10 search engines.
+Web Archives is a browser extension that enables you to find archived and cached versions of web pages, and comes with support for various search engines.
 Searches can be initiated from the context menu and the browser toolbar.

 #### Search Engines